andrewcooke/pytyp/pytyp.rst

 Context
 ~~~~~~~

-This paper was motivated by the development of a Python package called
-``pytyp``, intended to improve JSON inter-operability, which started with an
-approach that, below, I have called "(structural) expansion".

-I soon realised that the type–related code could be more general, extracted it
-into a separate module, and added support for verification of type
+This all start as an attempt to improve JSON / Python inter-operability.
+That
+used some type–related code that naturally led to verification of type
 annotations.
-At this point I also started writing this paper, partly as
+At which point I started writing this paper to record my
-documentation and partly to record my internal dialogue about how types should
-be used in Python.
+internal dialogue about how types could be extended in Python.

-The paper clarified, for me, the role of witness typing (see `Recent
-Extensions`_ below) and led me to revise and extend my library.
-The two then
-grew symbiotically: ``pytyp`` tests my ideas; the paper records the reasons
-for my decisions and opens new avenues to explore.

-[More here once done]
+The paper then took on a life of its own and I rewrote the library to match
+the most consistent approach I could find.

+So this is an exploration of one way to extend "types" in Python.
+The end
+result is implemented in a library called ``pytyp``.

 Roadmap
 ~~~~~~~

-In the first section, `Current Status`_, I sketch the runtime type support that exists in Python.
+In the first section, `Current Status`_, I sketch Python's runtime type support.
 This shows how ABCs provide a clear, general model for duck typing.

-`A Pythonic Extension`_ extrapolates from that to explore possible future developments.
-The first few sub-sections are speculative (with some concrete `Examples`_); the issues raised are then revised and clarified in `Review`_.
+`A Pythonic Extension`_ then explores possible exntensions, motivated by a need to describe collections of data.
+The first few sub-sections are speculative; the issues are clarified in an `Implementation`_ and illustrated with `Examples`_.

 [Needs fixing once done]

 Terminology
 ~~~~~~~~~~~

-Many terms related to types have specific meanings related to the verification
+Many terms used to discuss types have specific meanings related to the
-of program properties.
-In this paper I am addressing a different subject
+verification of program properties.
+In this paper I am addressing a different
-[#]_.
-This means that I will often use the word "type" in a poorly defined
+subject [#]_.
+This means that I will often use the word "type" in a poorly
-way.
-When I need more precision I will use "(static) type system" (about
+defined way.
+When I need more precision I will use "(static) type system"
-which one can reliably reason without executing code), "type specification"
+(about which one can reliably reason without executing code), "type
-(metadata describing Python classes and ABCs), and "duck types" (explained
+specification" (metadata using ABCs to describe Python classes), and "duck
-below; a model of runtime behaviour using available attributes).
+types" (a model of runtime behaviour using available attributes).

-.. [#] See title.
-In the section `A Little Formality`_ I discuss how type
+.. [#] Although, in the section `A Little Formality`_, I discuss how type
    systems can guide type specifications.

 Current Status